Blarc/master-thesis/README.md

-# Continuous integration and deployment of business critical applications
+# Continuous integration and delivery for business critical applications

 In this master's thesis we present the process of continuous integration and delivery (CI/CD), which is a crucial part of developing business-critical applications.
 There are many applications and tools worldwide designed for this purpose.
 However, not all of them are suitable for developing business-critical applications.
 We first highlighted the technologies commonly used within the CI/CD process.
 We examined them and selected those suitable for implementation in business-critical application projects.
 Additionally, we emphasized their advantages and drawbacks in their usage.
 Based on these findings, we developed a component that facilitates the seamless integration of the selected technologies and aims to address the identified shortcomings.